 Once the minimum is met there is no charge for one teacher per class and bus drivers.

 Our field trips are very popular and we do book well in advance especially for the special seasonal programs.

 Last minute cancellations due to weather are not necessary.

 Programs will be moved indoors in the event of inclement weather conditions.

-Be sure to call ahead to check on date availability before completing the request form - especially if you are looking to book in November or December as we do sell out of availability for our special Holiday program.
+You may want to call ahead to check on date availability before completing the request form -

-Once your request form is received we will send a reply email to you in regards to the availability of your program choice on your requested date and an invoice for the $90 non-refundable deposit.
+Once your request form is received we will send you an email to you in regards to the availability of your program choice on your requested date and an invoice for the $135 non-refundable deposit.
 If you have not heard from us within 48 hours of sending in your request please let us know.

-Once we have received your deposit we will send you a confirmation of your reservation.
+Your reservation is not complete until your deposit is received at which time you will receive a confirmation of your reservation.
 Please check the information for accuracy and report any discrepancies or any changes to us immediately.

 The Barberville Pioneer Settlement is a recommended field trip site for Volusia County Public Schools.